NVIDIA/NeMo-Framework-Launcher/README.md

 The whole solution uses a set of Docker containers executed on a Slurm cluster (using the [pyxis](https://github.com/NVIDIA/pyxis) plug-in) or a Base Command Platform cluster.
 The training container also includes conversion scripts.
 The inference container comprises the NVIDIA Triton Inference Server with the FasterTransformer backend installed.

 ##### 5.1.1.1.
 Slurm
-<a id="markdown-slurm" name="slurm"></a>

 The NeMo Megatron codebase is included as part of the training container.
 To copy it to a local directory in the cluster, it needs to be extracted from the container.
 To copy the code to a directory named /path/to/local/dir the following command can be executed.
 The NeMo Megatron repository for Slurm has been verified on both Slurm-based DeepOps clusters as well as Base Command Manager.

 ```
-srun -p [partition] -N 1 --container-mounts=/path/to/local/dir:/workspace/mount_dir --container-image=[container_tag] bash -c "cp -r /opt/NeMo-Megatron-Launcher/launcher_scripts /opt/NeMo-Megatron-Launcher/auto_configurator /opt/FasterTransformer /workspace/mount_dir/"
+srun -p [partition] -N 1 --container-mounts=/path/to/local/dir:/workspace/mount_dir --container-image=[container_tag] bash -c "cp -r /opt/NeMo-Megatron-Launcher/launcher_scripts /workspace/mount_dir/"
 ```

 Install the NeMo Megatron scripts dependencies on the head node of the cluster: